 We recommend that students who will no longer be enrolled in at least 12 units for the summer term submit a Summer Change in Aid form specifying your updated enrollment in the Unit Adjustment section.

 2. Dropping units after the first day of instruction

-We will contact you by email asking if you plan to attend your future session.
+We may contact you by email asking if you plan to attend a future summer session.
 You will have 10 calendar days to respond to our inquiry.
-If you do not respond or you do not attend a future summer session, we will adjust your financial aid based on updated enrollment
+If you do not respond or you do not attend a future summer session, we will adjust your financial aid based on updated enrollment.

 When you discontinue enrollment, a balance may be created on your UC Davis student account for the difference between the fee refund and the calculated return amount.
 You will be responsible for paying this balance in addition to any other balance created from the student portion of the calculated return amount.

 3. Dropping all Summer classes for all sessions

 If you drop all Summer courses for all sessions before the first day of instruction, all Summer aid will be canceled.